Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Appendix

-For Game Setting 2, we use Network 2 as shown in Figure \ref{fig:vqa_network2}.
-Details are as follows: \begin{compactitem} \item Input Image - For ResNet161 \cite{szegedy2017inception} image features, we center crop images to $448 \times 448$ similar to Network 1 to get $14 \times 14 \times 2048$ dimensional features.
+For Controlled Game Setting, we use a VQA network as shown in Figure 2 in main paper.
+Details are as follows: \begin{itemize} \item Input Image - For ResNet161 \cite{szegedy2017inception} image features, we center crop images to $448 \times 448$ similar to Network 1 to get $14 \times 14 \times 2048$ dimensional features.
 We also use the Region Proposal Network from Mask RCNN \cite{he2017mask} to generate 100 object proposals per image.
 The input image size to Mask RCNN is $1024 \times 1024$ and the images are re-sized without cropping.
-We pool 1024 dimensional features from each of the 100 proposal boxes. \item Question Input - Each question word is encoded using the Glove \cite{pennington2014glove} 300 dimensional embeddings before feeding into an LSTM similar to network 1.
+We pool 1024 dimensional features from each of the 100 proposal boxes. \item Question Input - Each question word is encoded using the Glove \cite{pennington2014glove} 300 dimensional embeddings before feeding into an LSTM similar to network used in the at-will setting.
 The embeddings are fine-tuned. \item Attention- We have two attention modules - one for attending to the ResNet features (same as Network 1) and one for attending to the 100 object proposals in the image (object attention).
-Resnet feature attention is same as setting 1.
+Resnet feature attention is same as at-will setting.
 For object proposal attention, we concatenate the question features (512) to each 1024 image feature for the 100 proposals.
 Attention predicts a weight of shape $100 \times 1024$ using a 1-D convolutional layer. \item Answer classifier- We concatenate weighted flattened ResNet features, averaged weighted object features and question features and pass it through a fully connected layer to get 3000 answer logits.
-We compute a softmax to get probabilities. \end{compactitem}
+We compute a softmax to get probabilities. \end{itemize}